Search for Signatures of Dark Matter Annihilation in the Galactic Center with HAWC

 \centerline{ {\bf Supplemental Material for}}

 \centerline{ \emph{Search for Signatures of Dark Matter Annihilation in the Galactic Center with HAWC}}

 \centerline{ HAWC Collaboration}

 We provide additional details in the appendices below to aid the reading of the paper.
 Appendix \ref{app:profiles} gives details regarding the density profiles and $J$-factor computation.
 Appendices \ref{app:ul} and \ref{app:el} describe how the upper and expected limits were computed.
 Appendix \ref{app:syst} gives details about the calculation of systematic uncertainties.
-Finally, Appendix \ref{app:bur} shows the limits for the Burkert density profile.
+Finally, Appendix \ref{app:bur} shows the best-fit TS results for NFW and Burkert, as well as the limits for the Burkert density profile.